temporalio/documentation/docs/production-readiness/develop.md

 This guide explains what you need to develop to use Temporal in your production environment.

-## Data Encryption
+## Data encryption

 Temporal Server stores and persists the data handled in your Workflow Execution.
-Encrypting this data to ensures that any sensitive application data is secure when handled by the Temporal Server.
+Encrypting this data ensures that any sensitive application data is secure when handled by the Temporal Server.

 For example, if you have sensitive information passed in the following objects that are persisted in the Workflow Execution Event History, use encryption to secure it: